watson-developer-cloud/node-sdk/README.md

 ### Assistant v2

-Use the [Assistant][conversation] service to determine the intent of a message.
+Use the [Assistant][assistant] service to determine the intent of a message.

 Note: You must first create a workspace via IBM Cloud.
 See [the documentation](https://console.bluemix.net/docs/services/conversation/index.html#about) for details.